pBouillon/dotnet-advent-of-code-template/README.md

 ## Advantages

 In order to solve your puzzle, you might need the debugger from time to time, especially as the puzzles become harder.

 This template is built around test projects, in order to take advatage of the debugging possibilities and TDD if you want to.

+Here are also a bunch of features offered by the template:

+- Retrieval of the puzzle input localy or remotely
+- Testing of the puzzle examples
+- Conditionnaly skip the tests of a puzzle if wanted

 ## Usage